Low-Rank Estimation of Nonlinear Panel Data Models: Additional Details on Empirical Application

 \subsection{Data Sources and Sample Construction}

 Our empirical analysis is based on firm and market data following the framework of \citet{ma_nonfinancial_2019}.
-The firm-level dataset combines information from Compustat, CRSP, IBES, TRACE, Datastream, and Mergent’s Fixed Investment Securities Database (FISD).
+The firm-level dataset combines information from Compustat, CRSP, IBES, TRACE, Datastream, and Mergent’s Fixed Income Securities Database (FISD).
 Flow variables such as net equity repurchases, net debt issuance, and capital expenditures are measured at the quarterly frequency and normalized by lagged total assets, while stock variables such as cash holdings and leverage are normalized by contemporaneous assets.
 Outliers are winsorized at the 1\% level in all firm-level analyses.
 The sample excludes financial firms (SIC 6000–6999) and firms with missing bond or equity identifiers.
 See Table~\ref{tab:var_def} for detailed variable definitions.

 Firm-level bond variables are constructed from TRACE and FISD.
-The credit spread is the face-value-weighted difference between each bond’s yield and the yield on the nearest-maturity Treasury, excluding convertible, asset-backed, and foreign currency bonds and those with less than one year to maturity.
+Specifically, the credit spread is the face-value-weighted difference between each bond’s yield and the yield on the nearest-maturity Treasury, excluding convertible, asset-backed, and foreign-currency bonds, as well as bonds with less than one year to maturity.
 When yields are unavailable after November 2008, they are imputed from TRACE prices and FISD coupon information.
-The term spread is defined analogously using Treasury yields of different maturities.
+The term spread is constructed analogously, using Treasury yields of different maturities.
 On the equity side, we construct the value-to-price (V/P) ratio following \citet*{dong_overvalued_2012}, combining Compustat book equity, CRSP prices, and IBES earnings forecasts.

-Quarterly net equity repurchases are defined as share repurchases minus equity issuance (PRSTKC–SSTK), and net debt issuance as long-term debt issued minus retired (DLTIS–DLTR), each scaled by lagged assets.
+Quarterly net equity repurchases are defined as share repurchases minus equity issuance (PRSTKC–SSTK), and net debt issuance is defined as long-term debt issued minus retired (DLTIS–DLTR), each scaled by lagged assets.
 Additional controls include net income, cash holdings, capital expenditures, and deviations from target leverage, all from Compustat and defined as in \citet*{ma_nonfinancial_2019}.
 The aggregate bond yields and returns come from the Barclays Capital / Lehman Brothers indices compiled by \citet*{greenwood_issuer_2013}, updated with Bank of America Merrill Lynch data.
 Treasury yields are sourced from FRED, and stock market data is sourced from Robert Shiller's historical dataset.